The Meaning of Numbers: The Number 143

 Number 143 and Jesus' Birth

-The only Greek word recorded 143 times is laos, Strong's Concordance #G2992.
-It is recorded the most in the book of Acts (48 times) followed by Luke (36) then Matthew (15).
-The word is translated "people" in the King James New Testament.
-Its first use occurred when the angel of the Lord appeared to Joseph in a dream to admonish him to take Mary as his wife.
+Laos is translated "people" in the King James New Testament.
+Its first use occurs when the angel of the Lord appears to Joseph in a dream to admonish him to take Mary as his wife.

 More Info on Biblical Meaning of 143